Kkathyf/CS348-Group-Project/README.md

 4. Type `test-sample.sql`.
 This will show the output for the 5 functionalities we have so far.

 # Instruction on User Interface
-Type 'npm start' in front-end to start.
+Type `npm start` in front-end to start.
-The program currently has a search bar and filers.
+The program currently has a search bar and filters.

 # Members
 Claire Sheng